 • Breastfeeding is not a contraindication for PEP.

 • When deciding to start PEP, lactating exposed persons should discuss with the treating clinician the potential risks and benefits of infant exposure to antiretroviral (ARV) medications through breastmilk.
-The decision to take PEP and/or continue breastfeeding is complex, and expert consultation is recommended.
+The decision to take PEP and/or continue breastfeeding is complex and individualized, and expert consultation is recommended.

-• There is limited data on PEP medications in breastmilk:
+• There are somewhat limited data on PEP medications in breastmilk:

-o Tenofovir (TDF, component of Truvada) and protease inhibitors can be detected in breastmilk only in very limited amounts
+o Tenofovir DF and emtricitabine (TDF and FTC, components of Truvada™) and protease inhibitors can be detected in breastmilk only in very limited amounts

-o Raltegravir (RAL, Isentress)—unknown unknown extent of breast milk penetration
+o Raltegravir (RAL, Isentress®)—unknown extent of breastmilk penetration

-• For women who choose to take PEP, pumping and dumping is an option to allow continuation of lactation while preventing infant ARV and HIV exposure
+• For women who choose to take PEP, pumping and discarding is an option to allow continuation of lactation while preventing infant ARV and (possible) HIV exposure.

 How are exposures to HBV managed?

-• If Source Patient is known to be hepatitis B uninfected, no hepatitis B testing or treatment of the Exposed Person is needed.
+• If source person is known to be hepatitis B uninfected, no hepatitis B testing or post-exposure treatment of the exposed person is needed.

-• If Exposed Person is known to be immune (e.g., they were told they had a positive response to the vaccine series, as measured by a follow-up HBsAb titre ≥10 mIU/mL), they have lifelong immunity and need no hepatitis B testing or treatment.
+• If exposed person is known to be immune (e.g., they were told they had a positive response to a complete HBV vaccine series, indicated by post-vaccination HBsAb titer ≥10 mIU/mL), they are considered to have lifelong immunity and need no hepatitis B testing or post-exposure treatment.

-If Source Patient is known to have had hepatitis B or the Source Patient’s hepatitis B status is unknown, manage as follows:
+If source person is known to have hepatitis B or the source person’s hepatitis B status is unknown, manage blood exposures as follows: